eth-protocol-fellows/protocol-studies/docs/wiki/CL/overview.md

 </figcaption>
 </figure>

+**What happened at the Beacon Chain head:**
+At Slot 96, a block is proposed that includes attestations (votes) for the Epoch 2 checkpoint.
+These attestations reach the required two-thirds supermajority, justifying the Epoch 2 checkpoint.
+This action finalizes the previously justified Epoch 1 checkpoint.
+When the Epoch 1 checkpoint is finalized, all preceding blocks (up to Slot 32) also become final.
+Finality calculations happen at epoch boundaries, but attestations accumulate with each block.

+**What could have happened from genesis to the head:**
+- **Scenario 1:**
+   - Proposers from Slot 1 to Slot 63 propose blocks.
+   - Each block in Epoch 1 contributes attestations for the checkpoint at Slot 32, eventually reaching 55%.
+   - The block at Slot 64 includes additional attestations, bringing support for the Slot 32 checkpoint to 70%, causing its justification.
+   - Throughout Epoch 2, the Slot 64 checkpoint gathers attestations but doesn't reach the two-thirds threshold until Slot 96, where it is justified.
+   - Justifying the Epoch 2 checkpoint finalizes the Epoch 1 checkpoint and all preceding blocks.

+- **Scenario 2:**
+   - The checkpoint at Epoch 1 could reach the two-thirds supermajority before the next epoch.
+   - For example, blocks from Slot 32 to Slot 54 could provide enough attestations to justify the checkpoint at Slot 32.
+   - In this case, the Slot 32 checkpoint would be justified within its current epoch but would need the next epoch to finalize.

+**Special Cases:**
+The justification of a checkpoint can sometimes finalize blocks from two or more epochs ago, especially during periods of high latency, network partitions, or attacks, You can find more such cases, discussed in the Gasper paper.
+These scenarios are exceptional and not the norm.

+#### Closer look on Attestations

+Validators submit one attestation per epoch, containing both an LMD GHOST and an FFG vote.
+These attestations have 32 chances per epoch for inclusion on-chain, with earlier inclusions receiving higher rewards.
+This means a validator may have two attestations included on-chain in a single epoch.
+Validators are rewarded the most when their attestation is included on-chain at their assigned slot; later inclusion has a decayed reward.
+To give validators time to prepare, they are assigned to committees one epoch in advance.
+Proposers are only assigned to slots once the epoch starts.
+Nonetheless, [secret leader election](https://ethresear.ch/t/low-overhead-secret-single-leader-election/5994) research aims to mitigate attacks or bribing of proposers.

 Consider a block proposed at Slot 64 containing attestations for the Epoch 2 checkpoint.
 This scenario can finalize the checkpoint at Slot 32.
 The finality of the Slot 32 checkpoint, once achieved, propagates backward, securing all preceding blocks.